microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 ## Universal Editors & Universal Hex Files

 In an effort to ensure the greatest degree of continuity for teachers, users will not need to select which version of the device they have before using MakeCode or the Python Editor.
-Instead, the editors will suport a new format called “universal hex” which can run on both micro:bit V1 and micro:bit V2 (more below)
+Instead, the editors will support a new format called “universal hex” which can run on both micro:bit V1 and micro:bit V2 (more below)

 This means that you can use MakeCode or the online Python Editor as you always have, to use all of the features that are common to both version of the BBC micro:bit: Display, buttons, motion sensing, gestures like shake, light sensing, and even the Music blocks.